Riverscapes/pyBRAT/docs/Documentation/Tutorials/2-Preprocessing.md

 ## Land Use Raster

-**Optional and only necessary if running the conflict and management models**
+**Optional and only necessary if running the constraints and opportunities model**

 If using the Landfire existing vegetation type raster (e.g., 'us_140evt) to represent land use this pre-processing step can either be carried out manually or by running the 'LANDFIRE_LUCode.py' script which can found in the pyBRAT 'SupportingTools' folder